hotwired-laravel/turbo-laravel/README.md

 php artisan turbo:install
 ```

-You can also use Turbo Laravel with Jetstream if you use the Livewire stack.
+You can also use Turbo Laravel with Jetstream if you use the Livewire stack (requires Livewire `dev-master` as support for Turbo wasn't tagged yet).
 If you want to do so, publish the assets with a `--jet` flag:

 ```bash
 php artisan turbo:install --jet